Dear national standard-setters,

 - unnecessary—typically because, in the Committee’s view, IFRS Standards and IFRIC® Interpretations provide enough information for a company to determine its accounting or because there is no evidence that a widespread accounting problem exists; or

-- unhelpful—for example, introducing new or amended requirements might assist one company with a particular type of transaction, while raising questions for other companies with slightly different types of transactions.
+- unhelpful—for example, because introducing new or amended requirements might assist one company with a particular type of transaction, while raising questions for other companies with slightly different types of transactions.

 To explain why it did not recommend standard-setting, the Committee publishes an agenda decision.

-Agenda decisions are available here:
+Agenda decisions are available from:

 - the IFRS Foundation website: Supporting implementation